pyroscope/pyrocore/docs/howto.rst

 the results vary (data is not or only partially moved).

-This sequence of commands will stop the selected items, move their data, adapt `rTorrent`'s metadata (session state), and finally starts everything again.
+This sequence of commands will stop the selected items, move their data, adapt `rTorrent`'s metadata (session state), and finally starts everything again, followed by removing the items from the ``tagged`` view.
 The order matters and cannot be changed.
 Also, lower the global download throttle to a few KiB/s, as a safety net in case you do something wrong – otherwise `rTorrent` might start to redownload all those items at your line's top speed.